Top ten greatest sportspeople

-Roger Federer is widely regarded as the greatest men’s tennis player of all time and has continuously been ranked in the top 10 since 2002, apart from 2016–2017 when injury forced him to withdraw from the season.
-The list of records that Federer holds is almost endless, but highlights include winning 20 Grand Slam singles titles, reaching each Grand Slam final at least five times and holding the world no. 1 position for 310 weeks.
+Roger Federer is widely regarded as one of the greatest men’s tennis player of all time, ranked in the top 10 since 2002, apart from 2016–2017 when injury forced him to withdraw from the season.
+The list of records that Federer holds is almost endless, but highlights include winning 20 Grand Slam singles titles, reaching each Grand Slam final at least five times and holding the world no. 1 position for 310 weeks (consecutively for 237 weeks).

 9.58 seconds is the record-breaking time in which Usain Bolt ran the 100 metres at the 2009 World Championships.
 In the 2008 Beijing Olympics, he won the 200 metres and 4x100 metres relay, setting world records in both.
 Four years later at the London Olympics, Bolt won gold in all three once again, setting another world record in the 4x100 metres relay.
 Bolt's unrivalled speed has helped him smash world records that some thought would never be beaten.

 Michael Jordan is commonly regarded as basketball's greatest ever player.
 Although the sport is most popular in the United States, Jordan is a household name across the globe.
 In 1999 he was named the greatest athlete of the 20th century by ESPN, achieving the bulk of his success while playing for the Chicago Bulls.
 Jordan is a six-time NBA champion and a five-time NBA Most Valuable Player, with a host of other accolades to his name.